KyungjinJPark/mai-phaser3-game/README.md

 ## The Todo 📋

-- Many things to consider.
-  - ✔️ lots of TODOs
-  - reconsider approach to composition
-  - ✔️ organize an order of initialization and dependency bind timings
-  - ✔️ typing interactionCommands & movementCommands
 - Party
-  - party members follow you
+  - ✔️ party members follow you
   - not collidable to you or eachother, but are to everything else
 - Scene transitions
   - saving scene state